 It doesn’t get much better than this!
-Grilled Chicken with Tomato Cucumber Salad – light, lean, healthy and incredibly delicious!
+A light, lean, healthy and incredibly delicious salad!

 Although I’m feeling rather “done” with our hot, steamy Carolina summer, I’m thrilled with what’s happening in the garden these days.
 Most mornings Scott heads out with an empty bucket and when he returns, it’s overflowing.
 I “ooh” and “aah” over cucumbers, beans, squash, beets, eggplants, zucchini, carrots and tomatoes in a variety of shapes, sizes and hues – red, rose, yellow, purple and a few colors I’m not even sure how to describe.

 I love coming up with fresh, healthy recipes to utilize the beautiful garden bounty.

 This Grilled Chicken with Tomato Cucumber Salad is adapted from a recipe I ran across in Fine Cooking a while back.
 It’s perfect for a light, lean healthy dinner and it’s simple to put together.

 Most of the work for this salad can be done in advance; in fact the dressing tastes better if made at least a few hours ahead, giving the flavors a chance to meld.

 I also like to cook the potatoes early in the day, drizzle them with dressing then refrigerate and let them soak up the delicious lemony, garlic flavors all day long.